guanliu321/Predictive-Modeling-Using-SAS-Enterprise-Miner/README.md

 In this neural network we have made a direct connection to between the input and output layer in addition to the connection of hidden and output layers.
 The number of hidden layers here are selected as 6 with an estimation of number of layers = number of inputs/2.
 The iteration plot explains the measurement of average squared error with respect to number of optimal iterations.
-The iteration plot shows that even after doing variable selection, there in an increase in average square error rate from train data to validation data.
-The misclassification rate is also recorded as 0.098 and 0.1 for train and validation data respectively, which does not show much difference.

 6. AUTO-NEURAL NETWORK